- What We Do

 No. If USAID provides funds to development efforts in a country, it is eligible.
 Since there are countries without Missions or those that have Regional Mission coverage, presence of a USAID Mission in-country is not a prerequisite.

 Yes, provided your organization meets the eligibility requirements outlined in the Annual Program Statement.
-For more information on eligibility, please review the Annual Program Statement.

 No. DIV innovations can include both new applications of technology as well as novel business models, production processes, products or services that are expected to lead to transformative (as opposed to incremental, next-step) improvements to development outcomes.

 No. Your organization does NOT have to be a PVO to be eligible for DIV funding.
-If your organization meets the definitional criteria of a PVO, found here: http://idea.usaid.gov/ls/pvo, then you do need to be registered as a PVO at the time of submission of the Full Application; you do not need to be registered at the time you submit a Letter of Interest (LOI).
+If your organization meets the definitional criteria of a PVO, found here: http://idea.usaid.gov/ls/pvo, then you do need to be registered as a PVO at the time of submission of the Full Application; you do not need to be registered at the time you submit a Expression of Interest (EOI).
 If it is not possible for the registration process to be completed at the time of submission of the Full Application, the applicant should provide DIV with documentation that they’ve initiated the process along with an update of the current status of the registration process.
 If selected for award, the applicant will need to be registered before the final award can be made.

 No. However, if you have never worked with USAID before AND you are selected for a DIV award, the Agency may require some further due diligence before the award can be made.
 Also, a financial audit is required for PVO registration (see the question on PVO registration in this FAQ) but only if your organization has never registered as a PVO before and if it needs to do to apply.